topolskib/transformers/docs/source/model_doc/luke.rst

 when computing attention scores.
 The proposed model achieves impressive empirical performance on a wide range of entity-related tasks.
-In particular, it obtains state-of-the-art results on five well-known datasets: Open Entity (entity typing), TACRED (relation classification), CoNLL-2003 (named entity recognition), ReCoRD (cloze-style question answering), and SQuAD 1.1 (extractive question answering).
-Our source code and pretrained representations are available at `this https URL <https://github.com/studio-ousia/luke>`__.*
+In particular, it obtains state-of-the-art results on five well-known datasets: Open Entity (entity typing), TACRED (relation classification), CoNLL-2003 (named entity recognition), ReCoRD (cloze-style question answering), and SQuAD 1.1 (extractive question answering).*

 Tips:

-- This implementation is the same as :class:`~transformers.RobertaModel` with the addition of entity embeddings as well as an entity- aware self-attention mechanism.
+- This implementation is the same as :class:`~transformers.RobertaModel` with the addition of entity embeddings as well as an entity- aware self-attention mechanism, which improves performance on tasks involing reasoning about entities.
 - LUKE adds :obj:`entity_ids`, :obj:`entity_attention_mask`, :obj:`entity_token_type_ids` and :obj:`entity_position_ids` as extra input
   to the model.
 You can obtain those using :class:`LukeTokenizer`.